 |On amount >500,000||25.0|

-Employees in Bangladesh are not required to contribute towards a social security fund.
-However, companies with paid-up capital of at least BDT 10 million, or with value of permanent assets of at least BDT 20 million need to pay 5% of their profits into a Workers Profit Participation Fund.
-No contribution from employees is required in this case.
+Employees in Bangladesh are not required to contribute to a social security fund.
+However, companies with paid-up capital of at least BDT 10 million or with value of permanent assets of at least BDT 20 million must pay 5% of their profits into a Workers Profit Participation Fund.
+It is not compulsory for employees to contribute to this fund.

-Salary payment or remuneration >BDT 20,000 has to be by bank transfer.
-Salary must be paid before the end of the 7th day after the last day when the wage is payable.
+Salary payment or remuneration >BDT 20,000 must be conducted by bank transfer.
+Salary is required to be paid before the end of the seventh day after the last day when the wage is payable.

-Employees who have completed one year of continuous service with an employer is entitled to annual leave:
+Employees who have completed one year of continuous service with an employer are entitled to annual leave.
+They shall receive:

-one day for every 18 days of work, in the case of a shop, commercial, industrial, factory or road transport establishment worker
+- one day for every 18 days worked (for shop, commercial, industrial, factory or road transport establishment workers)

-one day for every 22 days of work, in the case of a tea plantation worker
+- one day for every 22 days worked (for tea plantation workers)

-one day for every 11 days of work, in the case of a newspaper worker
+- one day for every 11 days worked (for newspaper workers)

-If an employee does not use all accrued overtime in a year, he or she can carry forward unused time, subject to the following limitations:
+If an employee does not use all accrued overtime in a year, he or she can carry forward the unused time.
+However, this is subject to the following limitations:

-All employees (except newspaper workers) are entitled 14 days of paid sick leave in a calendar year.
-Employees must present a medical certificate to receive sick leave.
+All employees in Bangladesh (except newspaper workers) are entitled to receive 14 days of paid sick leave in a calendar year.
+To receive sick leave, employees must present a medical certificate.

 Maternity & Parental Leave

-Employees who have been in service of the same employer for at least 6 months are eligible for maternity leave of eight weeks before delivery and eight weeks after.
+- Employees who have been in service of the same employer for at least six months are eligible for maternity leave of eight weeks before delivery and eight weeks after.

-Employees who have worked less than 6 months, or who have 2 or more surviving children, are only entitled to unpaid leave.
+- Employees who have worked less than six months, or who have two or more surviving children, are only entitled to unpaid leave.

-Women are not allowed to work for 8 weeks after giving birth.
+- Women are not permitted to work for eight weeks after giving birth.

-Even if a female employee gives notice of maternity leave after the birth of her child, she is still entitled to the maternity benefits of eight weeks following date of delivery.
+Even if a female employee gives notice of maternity leave after the birth of her child, she is still entitled to the maternity benefits of eight weeks following the date of the child’s delivery.

-Casual leave is for the purpose of sudden illness, minor accidents and urgent issues.
-Prior application is required, unless the situation prevents such application from being made.
+- Casual leave is intended for the purpose of sudden illness, minor accidents and urgent issues.
+Prior application is required for this leave, unless the situation prevents such an application from being submitted.

-Employees are entitled to 10 days of paid casual leave per year, and this cannot be carried forward to the next year.
+- Employees are entitled to 10 days of paid casual leave per year.
+This cannot be carried over to the next year.

-There are 15 major public holidays each year, 11 of which are paid days (also known as festival leave).
+There are 15 major public holidays each year, 11 of which are paid days.
+The latter is known as festival leave.

-The employees are entitled to payment if the bargaining contract states that they should be paid on the optional holidays or when the employees are under a union that advocates for their wages and salaries.
+Employees are entitled to payment if the bargaining contract states they should be paid on the optional holidays or if the employees are part of a union that advocates for their wages and salaries.

 Benefits to the Employee in Bangladesh

-A worker may also be entitled to compensation in the event of a layoff or dismissal in certain circumstances.
+A worker may also be entitled to be compensated in the event of a layoff or dismissal, depending on the specific circumstances.

-Further, a worker may be entitled to provident fund, if the fund has been constituted in the establishment.
+A worker may be entitled to a provident fund, if the fund has been constituted in the establishment.

-A worker may also be entitled to workers’ profit participation fund and workers’ welfare fund, if applicable to the establishment.
+A worker may also be entitled to workers’ profit participation fund and workers’ welfare fund, if these features are applicable within the establishment.

-Employers are required to provide compensation to employees who sustain a work-related injury.
-Compensation depends on the age of the worker.
+Employers are required to provide compensation to any employee who sustains a work-related injury.
+The set compensation is contingent on the worker’s age.

 Old-age Social Pension

-For men aged 65 and above or women aged 62 and above whose annual income does not exceed BDT 10,000, and not receiving any other government or nongovernment allowance.
-Only one member of a family can receive the pension.
+Old-age social pension is available for men aged 65 and above or women aged 62 and above whose annual income does not exceed BDT 10,000.
+They must not receive any other government or nongovernment allowance.
+Only one member of a family is entitled to receive the pension.

 Disability Social Pension

-Must be aged 6 or older and medically assessed with a sensory, mental, speech, or physical disability, not receiving any other government or nongovernment allowance and if the annual income does not exceed BDT 36,000.
+To receive a disability social pension, an individual must be aged 6 or older and medically assessed with a sensory, mental, speech or physical disability.
+They must not receive any other government or nongovernment allowance.
+Their annual income does not exceed BDT 36,000.

 Survivor Social Pension

-This is paid to widows and women who are divorced or abandoned by their husbands, and do not receive any other government or nongovernment allowance, and if their annual income does not exceed BDT 12,000.
+This is paid to widows and women who are divorced or abandoned by their husbands.
+They must not receive any other government or nongovernment allowance and their annual income cannot exceed BDT 12,000.

-Most companies in Bangladesh provide provident benefits to their permanent employees, which are usually derived from employer and employee contributions.
-They also usually provide gratuity benefits to permanent employees.
+Most companies in Bangladesh provide provident benefits to their permanent employees, which are usually derived from contributions made by the employer and employee.
+Employers also commonly provide gratuity benefits to permanent employees.

 Visas and Foreign Workers

-There are no numerical limitations on short-term visas.
-Employment visas and work permits are available for employees transferring from one corporate entity in a foreign jurisdiction to a related entity in Bangladesh if the labour market test is satisfied (ratio of foreign to local employees).
+Short-term visas do not have numerical limitations.
+Employment visas and work permits are available for employees transferring from one corporate entity in a foreign jurisdiction to a related entity in Bangladesh if the labor market test is satisfied, based on the ratio of foreign to local employees.

-A foreign worker must obtain an employment visa and a work permit to work in Bangladesh.
+Foreign workers must obtain an employment visa and a work permit in order to work in Bangladesh.

-A labour market test is required as a precursor to an employment visa and a work permit.
-An advertisement must be published in a daily newspaper or online for the recruitment of local personnel before the appointment of a foreign national.
+A labor market test is required as a precursor to receiving an employment visa and a work permit.
+Prior to appointing a foreign national, a job advertisement must be published in a daily newspaper or online to first allow for the recruitment of locals.

-The current maximum ratio of foreign to local employees is 1:5 for commercial offices and 1:20 for industrial enterprises.
+The current maximum ratio of foreign to local employees is set at 1:5 for commercial offices and 1:20 for industrial enterprises.

-Foreign nationals are generally taxed only on income earned from working in Bangladesh and on foreign income received from Bangladesh sources.
+Foreign nationals are generally taxed only on income they earn working in Bangladesh.
+Any foreign income received from Bangladesh sources is also taxable.